AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_HotBubble.rst

     mpirun -n 4 ./PeleLMeX2d.gnu.MPI.ex input.2d-regt_symRZ > logInitRZ.dat &

-The 2D-RZ simulation is found to have smaller time step size resulting from the stronger acceleration of the bubble.
-Indeed, in the 2D-cartesian case, the hot region is actually a infinitely long cylinder which inertia is larger than that of the bubble effectively represented in the 2D-RZ case.
+The 2D-RZ simulation is found to have a smaller time step size resulting from the stronger acceleration of the bubble.
+Indeed, in the 2D-cartesian case, the hot region is actually an infinitely long cylinder which has inertia larger than that of the bubble effectively represented in the 2D-RZ case.

 This is end of the guided section of this tutorial.
 Interested users can explore the effects of the following parameters on the simulation results since the computational time is minimal:

-* Spatial resolution: increase the maximum number of AMR levels, ensuring that the simulation final time match that of the initial run.
-What is the effect on the bubble rising velocity and shape ?
+* Spatial resolution: increase the maximum number of AMR levels, ensuring that the simulation final time matches that of the initial run.
+What is the effect on the rising bubble's velocity and shape ?

 * Switch to a mixture composition change instead of a temperature one or reverse the problem by using a bubble temperature lower than that of the ambient air.